wenewzhang/mixin_labs-python-bot/README.md

 5bIKx5OXCJB2VwY7fjFet2KxTHGfEZt/khjFNZzVX7lN
 -----END RSA PRIVATE KEY-----"""
 ```
+Replace the value with YOUR APP  client_id, client_secret, and the pay_pin, pin token, pay_session_id, private key you have already generated them in dashboard.

-Create an app-mini.py file, fill the content below:
+Create an app-mini.py file, fill it by the content below:
 > app-mini.py
 ```python
 from mixin_ws_api import MIXIN_WS_API